Ukraine War: The role of the Orthodox Churches | DW | 09.03.2022

 According to Bremer, the Moscow patriarch's failure to speak out for peace has led to many bishops of the UOK in Ukraine giving instructions to stop mentioning his name in prayer, as is customary.
 Even in northeastern Ukraine, on the Russian border, that is the case, he says.
 "In the church, this shows a great movement away from Moscow," Bremer analyzes.
 The Moscow patriarch has lost the trust of his brethren in Ukraine — and with it many practicing believers in the country, he said.
 He explained that about 12,000 of 38,000 parishes of the Russian Orthodox Church are in Ukraine and are part of the UOK: that is, almost one-third.

-Bartholomew I is the ecumenical patriarch of the Eastern Orthodox church and its approximately 260 million Orthodox Christian followers
+Bartholomew I is the ecumenical patriarch of the Eastern Orthodox church and its approximately 260 million followers

 In early March, Russian Orthodox clergy and priests published an open letter calling for an end to the war.
 Written in Russian, the letter reads: "We, the priests and deacons of the Russian Orthodox Church, appeal on our own behalf to all in whose name the fratricidal war in Ukraine will end and call for reconciliation and an immediate ceasefire."